MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Remember you only start with engines-1.
 Despite its strength, this ship has nothing special defensively at the start, so it’s still possible to have rough encounters.

-Start both Lanius in the teleporter.
-Board shields, then mind control an enemy in the room.
-Make sure the enemy has space to stay in the room (move a Lanius out while paused, if necessary).
-Defending shields takes top priority, so enemies fight each other while your Lanius attack another system.
-This also pulls the pilot away, so your weapons have a better chance of hitting.
+Start both Lanius in the teleporter, and [use distraction tactics](https://www.youtube.com/watch?v=gmEKvFe8A30) to make enemies fight in shields while your Lanius punch down another system (such as weapons or medbay).
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 Your Lanius can’t use the medical airlock, so try to limit damage to them.
 When enemy weapons are no longer a threat, you can take your time and avoid fighting crew directly.
 Destroy O2, then walk your Lanius around the ship to drain oxygen from rooms (especially weapons).
 Once a room has no air, you can get free combat XP by punching down the system.
 You can also trick enemies into running through airless rooms.